NWC Banner

 • See calendar for more info about upcoming chess events, including ad links.

-• Dec 28 Seattle CC Holiday (Sunday) Tornado, Seattle, WA
+• Feb 28 (Sat.)
+Seattle CC February Quads, Seattle, WA

 Important note: All extra copies of Northwest Chess are received and handled by Josh Sinanan.
 If you would like to request an extra copy or didn't receive your copy in the mail, please contact Josh, joshsinanan@gmail.com.
 Eric Holcomb is no longer the Business Manager.
 Please mail all checks and other written items to the Orlov Chess Academy address at the top of this page.